European Federation of Periodontology: Campaigns

 All these campaigns have material for clinicians and patients that can be downloaded from the EFP website.

 Prizes and awards

 The EFP awards four prizes: the Jaccard/EFP Prize for Periodontal Research (given every three years at the EuroPerio congress), the annual Postgraduate Research Prize in EFP-accredited postgraduate programmes in periodontology, the Undergraduate Essay Prize, and the EFP Digital Innovation Award (supported by Haleon).

 The EFP makes two annual awards: the EFP Distinguished Scientist Award and the EFP Distinguished Service Award.
 Other awards, the EFP Eminence in Periodontology Award and the EFP International Eminence in Periodontology Award, are awarded on an occasional basis.
 The EFP Eminence in Periodontology award has been conferred on Ubele van der Velden (2014), Gianfranco Carnevale (2015), Mariano Sanz (2021), Iain Chapple (2022), Maurizio Tonetti (2023), and Anton Sculean (2024).
-The International Eminence in Periodontology has been awarded to Bob Genco (2020), William Giannobile (2023), and Mark Bartold (2024).
+The International Eminence in Periodontology has been awarded to Bob Genco (2020), William Giannobile (2023), Mark Bartold (2024), and Purnima Kumar (2026).